Thinking of heading to the Big Smoke in September?

 But, before you get excited by the extra cash, just remember, London weighting is awarded for a reason; due to the higher costs associated with living in the city.
 Therefore make sure you are considering all the factors and the real cost of living; travel, accommodation, food and going out.
 This way, you can realistically weigh up your options and it may help make the decision easier (that is not a promise).

-“A student will quality for the London rate of maintenance loan if they:
+“A student will qualify for the London rate of maintenance loan if they:

 - Live away from their parents; and